Helsinki-NLP/OpusFilter/README.md

-The output of the step is only those segment pairs that are accepted by all the filters (unless `filterfalse` is set true, in which case the output is those segment pairs that are rejected by all the filters; note that this is not the opposite result of the default behaviour).
+The output of the step is only those segment pairs that are accepted by all the filters (unless `filterfalse` is set true, in which case the output is opposite, i.e., those segment pairs that are rejected by at least one filter).

 ##### `score`